Tag: Kingdom of God

 1) What is something created or temporary you find really important?
 Why?

-2) Even when science gives a mechanism or way to understand the natural world, why is it still critically important to who created it all?
+2) Even when science gives a mechanism or way to understand the natural world, why is it still critically important to remember who created it all?

 3) What’s “shaking” you right now?
 How can you put that on the sure foundation of the Kingdom of God?